stanley-1/tp/docs/DeveloperGuide.md

 *MSS*

-1. User requests to **list contacts (UC02)** or **find contact (UC03)**
+1. User requests to **list contacts (UC02)** or **find contact (UC03)**.
-2. SociaLite returns a list of contacts according to the UC called
+2. SociaLite returns a list of contacts according to the UC called.
-3. User specifies the index of his desired contact, and the dates to be associated with the contact
+3. User specifies the index of his desired contact, and the dates to be associated with the contact.
-4. SociaLite adds the specified dates to the user's contact entry
+4. SociaLite adds the specified dates to the user's contact entry.

     Use case ends.